-\emph{On robustness}: Finally, we also show empirical connections between estimated \name\ values with model performance in the presence of noisy or missing modalities.
-Specifically, we find high correlation ($\rho=0.8$) between the performance drop when $X_i$ is missing and the model's $U_i$ value.
-Inspecting the graph closely in Figure~\ref{fig:agree} (left), we find that the correlation is not perfect because the implication only holds in one direction: high $U_i$ coincides with large performance drops, but low $U_i$ can also lead to performance drops.
-The latter can be further explained by the presence of large $S$ values: when $X_i$ is missing, synergistic interactions can no longer be discovered by the model which affects performance.
-For the subset of points when $U_i\le 0.05$, the correlation between $S$ and performance drop is $\rho=0.73$, whereas the correlation between $R$ and performance drop is $\rho=0.01$.
+\emph{On robustness}: Finally, we also show connections between \name\ and model performance in the presence of missing modalities.
+We find high correlation ($\rho=0.8$) between the performance drop when $X_i$ is missing and the model's $U_i$ value.
+Inspecting Figure~\ref{fig:noise}, we find that the implication only holds in one direction: high $U_i$ coincides with large performance drops ({in red}), but low $U_i$ can also lead to performance drops ({in green}).
+The latter can be further explained by the presence of large $S$ values: when $X_i$ is missing, synergy can no longer be learned which affects performance.
+For the subset of points when $U_i\le 0.05$, the correlation between $S$ and performance drop is $\rho=0.73$ (in contrast, the correlation for $R$ is $\rho=0.01$).